"The dreamers of the day are dangerous men" - dreamers down from the mountains - part v

 Then when the coldest parts of winter came and everyone was stuck sheltering in whatever caves they could find, these earliest dogs would’ve helped us survive the twenty-below temperatures that settled across much of northern Eurasia, with their panted humidity and warming snuggles.
 Plus of course when times were really tough, legends tell us that they may even have been nursemaids.

-And evidence that this really all did begin right along with modern human thought can be found among those ancient bones, where in locations that stretch from Spain to Southern California, there’s evidence that wolf-like individuals born with serious retardations still managed to live long, full lives.
-Within The Land of the Wolves - Dmanisi, Georgia - one fossilized wolf-like Xenocyon lycaonoides specimen showed evidence of numerous congenital disabilities especially of its teeth and skull, severe enough to preclude it from hunting at all, and yet it still managed to survive to adulthood.
+And evidence that this mutualistic relationship between humans and dogs really did begin right along with modern human thought back nearly 2mya can be found among those ancient bones, where in locations that stretch from Spain to Southern California, there’s evidence that wolf-like individuals born with serious retardations or suffering from debilitating injuries still managed to live long, full lives.
+Within The Land of the Wolves - Dmanisi, Georgia - one fossilized wolf-like Xenocyon lycaonoides specimen showed evidence that it was born with numerous congenital disabilities of its teeth and skull, severe enough to preclude it from ever hunting at all, and yet it somehow still managed to survive to adulthood.

-This specific site in Georgia was dated all the way back to 1.77 mya, but it’s just one of many found in an outward explosion from this region, as once again we’re reminded of the “Wolf Event” that began right about this same time, in the aftermath of the Yellowstone Caldera’s explosion of 2.1mya.
+This specific site in Georgia was dated all the way back to 1.77 mya, but it’s just one of many found in an outward explosion from this region, as once again we’re reminded of the “Wolf Event” that began to radiate away from the Tibetan Plateau right about this same time, in the aftermath of the Yellowstone Caldera’s explosion of 2.1mya.
 And so beginning right around when we gained the ability to use Acheulean tools and just as modern thought emerged, Xenocyon lycaonoides became one of the most common and important members of the carnivoran palaeoguild of Eurasia, and also dispersed into northern and eastern Africa.

-While noting that only the contemporary homo genus, whose bones are also found nearby, practiced the same sort of apparent “altruistic food provisioning to disability or old individuals,” so far no one researching these bones seems to have made the jump to assume that there was in fact an incredibly tight mutualistic bond forming between our species throughout these years since everyone thinks humanity was headed in the opposite direction - out of Africa and into Eurasia.
-However between our lack of biting power, their benefits as hunting partners, and dealing with the negative twenty-degree cold - Especially since every single box of evolutionary mutualism is about to be ticked, it seems hard to imagine that it wasn’t occurring over those two million years.
+While noting that only the contemporary homo genus, whose bones are also found nearby, practiced the same sort of apparent “altruistic food provisioning to disability or old individuals,” so far no one researching these bones seems to have made the jump to assume that there was in fact an incredibly tight mutualistic bond forming between our two species throughout these years.
+Maybe since just about everyone thinks humanity was headed in the opposite direction - out of Africa and into Eurasia.
+However between our lack of biting power, their benefits as hunting partners, and dealing with cold 20 degrees below freezing - especially since every single box of evolutionary mutualism is about to be ticked, it seems hard to imagine that these intertwined interactions weren’t occurring over those two million years.

 Holding each other close, totally unaware of the fourth and final concept that fuels mutualism, partner manipulation, and about all the Evil that humanity had waiting for them.